Liquid Markup

 ,{{ 1 | plus:1 }} #=> 2

-- Precede a string e.g.{{ 'bar' | prepend:'foo' }} #=> 'foobar'
+: Prepends a string (e.g.,{{ 'bar' | prepend:'foo' }} #=> 'foobar'

-- Eliminates the first incident e.g.{{ 'barbar' | remove_first:'bar' }} #=> 'bar'
+: Removes the first occurrence (e.g.,{{ 'barbar' | remove_first:'bar' }} #=> 'bar'

-- Eliminates all incidents e.g.{{ 'foobarfoobar' | remove:'foo' }} #=> 'barbar'
+: Removes all occurrences (e.g.,{{ 'foobarfoobar' | remove:'foo' }} #=> 'barbar'

-- Replaces the first incident e.g.{{ 'barbar' | replace_first:'bar','foo' }} #=> 'foobar'
+: Replaces the first occurrence (e.g.,{{ 'barbar' | replace_first:'bar','foo' }} #=> 'foobar'

-- Replace all incidents e.g.{{ 'foofoo' | replace:'foo','bar' }} #=> 'barbar'
+: Replaces all occurrences (e.g.,{{ 'foofoo' | replace:'foo','bar' }} #=> 'barbar'

-- Reverses the given array.round
+: Reverses the array.round

-- Round to the nearest whole number or to the specified number of decimals e.g.{{ 4.5612 | round: 2 }} #=> 4.56
+: Rounds to the nearest integer or to the specified number of decimals (e.g.,{{ 4.5612 | round: 2 }} #=> 4.56

-attributes as parameters, e.g.{{ 'my-js-url' | script_tag: async: 'async', defer: 'defer' }}
+,{{ 'my-js-url' | script_tag: async: 'async', defer: 'defer' }}

 =><script src='my-js-url' type='text/javascript' async='async' defer='defer'></script>

-- Returns the SHA-1 hash for a string e.g.{% 'Hello world' | sha1 %} # => '7b502c3a1f48c8609ae212cdfb639dee39673f5e'
+: Returns the SHA-1 hash of a string (e.g.,{% 'Hello world' | sha1 %} # => '7b502c3a1f48c8609ae212cdfb639dee39673f5e'

-- Returns the SHA-256 hash for a string e.g.{% 'Hello world' | sha256%} # => '64ec88ca00b268e5ba1a35678a1b5316d212f4f366b2477232534a8aeca37f3ccc0756f3cc0756b2477232534a8aeca37f3cc'
+: Returns the SHA-256 hash of a string (e.g.,{% 'Hello world' | sha256 %} # => '64ec88ca00b268e5ba1a35678a1b5316d212f4f366b2477232534a8aeca37f3c'

-- Divides a string.
-Takes an offset and a length, e.g.{{ "hello" | slice: -3, 3 }} #=> llo
+: Divides a string.
+Takes an offset and a length (e.g.,{{ "hello" | slice: -3, 3 }} #=> llo

-- Sorts array itemssplit
+: Sorts array elements.split

-- Splits a string into a matching pattern e.g.{{ "a~b" | split:"~" }} #=> ['a','b']
+: Splits a string by a matching pattern (e.g.,{{ "a~b" | split:"~" }} #=> ['a','b']

-- Removes html from the stringstrip_newlines
+: Removes HTML from the string.strip_newlines

-- Removes all new lines (\n) from the stringstrip
+: Removes all new lines (\n

-attributes as parameters, e.g.{{ 'my-css-url' | stylesheet_tag: media: 'screen', title: 'color style' }}
+,{{ 'my-css-url' | stylesheet_tag: media: 'screen', title: 'color style' }}

 =><link href='my-css-url' rel='stylesheet' type='text/css' media='screen' title='color style' />

-- Multiplies e.g{{ 5 | times:4 }} #=> 20
+: Multiplies (e.g.,{{ 5 | times:4 }} #=> 20

-- Restricts a string to x characters.
-It also accepts a second parameter that will be added to the string e.g.{{ 'foobarfoobar' | truncate: 5, '.' }} #=> 'foob.'
+characters.
+It also accepts a second parameter that will be added to the string (e.g.,{{ 'foobarfoobar' | truncate: 5, '.' }} #=> 'foob.'

-- Restricts a string to x wordsuniq
+: Restricts a string tox

-- Converts an input string to uppercaseurl_encode
+: Converts an input string to uppercase.url_encode

-- Encodes a string to URL
+: Encodes a string to URL.

 # Tags

-- assign - Assigns a value to a variable
+- assign: Assigns a value to a variable.

-- capture - Block tag that captures text to a variable.
+- capture: Block tag that captures text to a variable.

-- case - Block tag, case standard statement.
+- case: Block tag, standard

-- break - Exits a loop
+loop. - break: Exits a loop.

-- unless - Copy of the if statement.
+- unless: Copy of the

 # Comments